 #

-Riley found a wall and slid down it into a sitting position that felt like surrender until she renamed it rest.
+Riley found a wall and slid down it into a sitting position.
+It felt like surrender until she renamed it rest.
 She attached the tether of her lamp to a loop on her jacket like she always did.
 Ritual mattered.
 She put her arms around her knees and pressed her forehead to them and let herself think of Brien for exactly thirty seconds.

 She pictured him wedged and scared and telling her – falsely and beautifully – the script of all right.
 She pictured him smoothing his palm over the brochures this morning.
 She pictured him as he had looked in the Keyhole, caught between, eyes huge.
-She carved from that picture a promise: She would make her way out of this, find the entrance, find people, find a team, bring rope and pry bars and knowledge, and they would come back full of certainty.
-She would tell him when she had him by the hand again that she loved him and she would try to see rings as circles, not constraints.
+She carved from that picture a promise: She would make her way out of this, find an entrance, find people, find a team, bring rope and pry bars and knowledge, and they would come back full of certainty.
+She would tell him when she had him by the hand again that she loved him and she would try to see rings as circles rolling, not constraining.

 The cave breathed.
-It felt like the cave would not let her make promises without paying for them with humility.
+It would not let her make promises without paying for them with humility.
 She grinned through tears and said to it, because it was an entity now and she had personified worse things, “You don’t get me for free.”
+She pulled out her notebook and sketched the radiating symbol she’d seen, whispering, “This is my map back to you, Brien.”

 Her lamp beam winnowed into a cone of light.
 She moved it slowly.
 The chamber she was in, she could tell now, was not natural.
 Not entirely.
 The stacked stones in the center were deliberate.
 The skull – what was that? – resting atop.
 It had been placed there.

-“Okay,” she said for perhaps the twentieth time.
+“Okay,” she said for perhaps the twentieth time and once more for luck.
 “Okay.”

 She took stock of her body: damp, chilled, the beginnings of a headache that lived behind her eyes.
 She rummaged in her pack and found the foil blanket she carried.
 She shook it open and draped it around her shoulders, ignoring the crinkle that sounded too loud in this place.
 It reflected her headlamp back at her.
 She looked like an emergency.